 Advances in communications and smart workplace technologies create a future workforce that is more mobile, more productive, and more flexible than ever before.
 However, many companies are still struggling with the basics of modern meeting room setup.

 Poor meeting productivity is a big issue for many companies, and because employees often spend so much time in meetings, even a small amount of wasted time adds up quickly.
 The time wasted when struggling to set up meeting rooms for clients, or internal meetings has reportedly cost the US economy between $70 to $283 billion.

 Moreover, nearly half of global employees say the biggest time-wasters are tech-related, such as administrative tasks, slow or glitchy software, and/or devices.
 Losing 5% of the working day to tech issues equates to 21 minutes of lost productivity per day, 1.75 hours a week, or one working day per month.
 This comes in at a cost of £3.4 billion to UK employers annually.
-All the more reason for companies to make sure that when they promote workplace mobility, they have the support it.
+All the more reason for companies to make sure that when they promote workplace mobility, they have the IT to support it.

-There is a clear ROI incentive to introduce efficient and smart technologies.
+There is a clear ROI incentive to introduce efficient and smart workplace technologies.
 Smart wireless charging is one such technology that can boost productivity and streamline the working day, often by working in harmony with another tech.